Skip to main content

 This page is the reference part of TapTap PC Game Update Mechanism, describing how files and directories inside the package are handled when TapTap delivers an update.
 For when incremental vs. delta updates apply, see Incremental and Delta Updates.

-When TapTap delivers an update, it compares the old and new packages and handles file and directory additions, deletions, and modifications according to the rules below.
+When TapTap delivers an update, it compares the file/directory manifests generated from the old and new packages, then handles manifest differences according to the rules below.
 Following these rules helps generate smaller patches and avoid accidentally deleting runtime data.

 File rules